How to Bypass Registry to Install Windows 11 on Unsupported Hardware?

 Step 1.
 Open the Registry Editor on the PC where you want to install Windows 11.

-To do that, press the Windows + R keys from the keyboard to open the Run dialog box.
-In the Run box, type regedit and then hit Enter from the keyboard.
+To do that, press the Windows + R keys on the keyboard to open the Run dialog box.
+In the Run box, type regedit and then hit Enter on the keyboard.

 Step 2.
 When the Registry Editor window opens, navigate to the following key in the left sidebar:-